Disclosing campaign expenses

-An expenditure must be authorized by the candidate or other person authorized to make expenditures and named on the C-1 before the money is spent.
+An expenditure must be authorized by the candidate or other person authorized to make expenditures – and named on the candidate or committee registration – before the money is spent.

-Transfers between campaign bank accounts (from checking to savings, for example) are not considered expenditures, nor are purchases of bonds or certificates of deposit.
-Notify PDC in writing if you invest campaign funds.
+Transfers between campaign accounts (for example, from savings to checking), are not considered expenditures.
+Neither are purchases of bonds or certificates of deposit.
+Notify the PDC if you invest campaign funds.